 Delegates will learn how to:

-• Identify appropriate insulation strategies for walls, floors and roofs
+• identify appropriate insulation strategies for walls, floors and roofs

-• Evaluate glazing upgrade options for historic windows
+• evaluate glazing upgrade options for historic windows

-• Assess renewable energy technologies in heritage contexts
+• assess renewable energy technologies in heritage contexts

-• Utilise case studies illustrating successful retrofit interventions
+• utilise case studies illustrating successful retrofit interventions

-• Deliver moisture-safe, effective retrofit schemes, appropriate to the physics of the building
+• deliver moisture-safe, effective retrofit schemes, appropriate to the physics of the building

-How are the courses delivered?
+How is the course series delivered?

 Photo of a presenter in front of an audience